 The prevalence of obesity has increased in recent decades, and obesity is now one of the leading public health concerns on a worldwide scale.
-There is accumulating agreement that bariatric surgery is currently the most efficacious and enduring treatment for clinically severe obesity, and as a result, the number of bariatric surgery procedures performed has risen dramatically in recent years.
+It is accepted that bariatric surgery is probably the most successful and enduring cure for clinically severe obesity and, as a result, the number of bariatric surgery operations conducted in recent years has grown significantly.

-When it comes to helping people with obesity weight loss surgery you may have heard the terms gastric sleeve, gastric bypass and gastric band these are types of bariatric or weight-loss surgery.
-People who have severe obesity often have related health problems such as type 2 diabetes, high blood pressure and sleep apnoea.
+You may have learned the words gastric tube, gastric bypass and gastric band are ways of bariatric or weight loss surgery when it comes to encouraging patients with weight loss surgery.
+People who are severely obese also have health issues associated with them, such as type 2 diabetes, elevated blood pressure, and sleep apnoea.

 Bariatric surgery can help people lose weight and improve those problems by making changes to the digestive system.
 It can make the stomach smaller or change the small intestine so it absorbs fewer calories.
 People with severe obesity who have been unable to lose weight or keep weight off may be candidates.
 Bariatric surgery has risks and benefits so it's important to talk to your doctor first before taking up any treatment option.
 Your surgeon will perform bariatric surgery if your weight loss efforts through lifestyle changes and medications have been unsuccessful.